Santa Fe, New Mexico’s Weekend Travel Guide

 After a day of fun and romance, return to your AQUI Santa Fe vacation rental to relax and unwind amidst its comfortable luxuriousness.
 From the freshly pressed custom Italian linens draping our high-end mattresses to the complimentary basket of artisan breakfast goodies, we do our best to pamper you during your romantic Santa Fe getaway!
 Book your private rental today.

-Visiting Santa Fe but not sure what fun things you should do?
+Visiting Santa Fe but not sure what fun things you want to do?
 Check out the following exciting adventures to make your family vacation a memorable one for you and your kids!

-1. Get to know local culture and history at the Poeh Center, a museum and history exhibition area showcasing the Tewa Pueblo traditional way of life.
+• Discover the local culture and history at the Poeh Center, a museum and history exhibition area that showcases the traditional way of life of the Tewa Pueblo.

-3. View cutting-edge interactive art experiences at Meow Wolf.
+• View cutting-edge interactive art experiences at Meow Wolf.
 This one-of-a-kind art exhibit transports you into the story and makes you feel like you are walking through another life!
-Your children will love this aw-inspiring wonderland of bright neon colors and beautiful, interactive artwork.
+Your children will love this awe-inspiring wonderland of bright neon colors and beautiful, interactive artwork.

-4. Try a class at Las Cosas Cooking School; from great classes for the whole family to an extensive array of cookware in their shoppe, you’ll find something for your family’s budding chef here.
+• Try a class at Las Cosas Cooking School; from great classes for the whole family to an extensive array of cookware in their shop, you’ll find something for your family’s budding chef here.
 Kids as young as 7 are invited to learn culinary specialties from our talented staff of chefs.

-6. Children love living history museums where they can interact with real live interpreters; why not visit El Rancho de las Golondrinas and learn about the history of the Southwest from the mouths of those who really lived it?
+• Children love living history museums where they can interact with real-life interpreters; why not visit El Rancho de las Golondrinas and learn about the history of the Southwest from the mouths of those who really lived it?

-7. For summer camps and after school programs, look no further than Children’s Adventure Company, which offers a wide variety of active and exciting experiences for children that has them making new friends and learning new things every day.
+• For summer camps and after-school programs, look no further than Children’s Adventure Company, which offers a wide variety of active and exciting experiences for children that have them making new friends and learning new things every day.

-9. To get inside for a day, spend time at the Santa Fe Children’s Museum – the exhibits keep kids engaged while also giving parents plenty to explore and enjoy.
+• To spend a day inside, visit the Santa Fe Children’s Museum – the exhibits keep kids engaged while also providing parents with plenty to explore and enjoy.
 Everything from classes to climbing to an outdoor garden will make this a visit to remember.

-10. Got a bunch of ultra-active kids?
+• Got a bunch of ultra-active kids?
 Try the Santa Fe Climbing Center for classes and hours of rock climbing fun as a family.
-You’ll feel accomplished every time you make it to the top of a wall and see yourselves improve.
+You’ll feel accomplished every time you make it to the top of a wall and see yourself improve.

-10 Great Activities to Enjoy in Santa Fe
+10 Great Events to Enjoy in Santa Fe

 Santa Fe’s beautiful weather ensures a plethora of events all year long.
 From the Santa Fe Film Festival in February to the exciting New Year’s Eve celebration at the Santa Fe Plaza, there’s almost always an annual event going on to make your trip to Santa Fe extra special.